Atelier-Front-End-Optimization/Atelier-Client/README.md

 This project uses React with Vite, and heavily utilizes Material UI's component library.
 Unit testing is done through Vitest.
-Install these dependances and more when you clone the repo by running
+Install these dependances and more after cloning the repo by running:
 ```
 npm install
 ```